pragnakalpdev36/Demo/README.md

-# Demo
-Just demo repository
+This repository is created to solve one puzzle